 A bachelor’s degree in nuclear engineering can be earned in four years, and a master’s degree can be earned in five years.
 Both degrees can be earned online.

 7. Robotics Engineering

-The field of engineering known as robotics engineering is concerned with the design, construction, and operation of robots, which are machines that replicate human actions.
+The field of robotics engineering is concerned with the design, construction, and operation of robots, which are machines that replicate human actions.
 Robotics engineering is a subfield of mechanical engineering.

 This branch of engineering is difficult to study and even more difficult to practice.
-Putting together a robot is a labor-intensive endeavor.
-In-depth familiarity with subjects such as mathematics, electronics, mechanics, programming, and computer science is required for this task.
+Designing and building a robot is a labor-intensive endeavor.
+In-depth familiarity with subjects such as mathematics, electronics, mechanics, programming, and computer science is required for this field.

 The following topics are typically covered in robotics engineering courses: pneumatics and hydraulics; computer programming; robotics designing; artificial intelligence; mechatronics; electronic systems; and machine kinematics.

 Quantum engineering seeks to solve modern issues by combining the skills of traditional engineering with those of fundamental physics.